DIAGNijmegen/website-content/content/pages/vacancies/deep-learning-lung-immune-therapy.md

 * Segmentation of several compartments of lung tissue with deep learning segmentation models
 * Classification of lung cancer subtypes using weakly supervised learning

+For each task, the student is expected to develop a demonstrator that allows to run the built AI model/pipeline on new whole-slide images.

 Contact the supervisor of this project for more information about availability of projects.

 ## Requirements